aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 Advantages (58:46)
-1. We can stop the a search early since we new the size of the element we are searching for.
-We stop when we find a value larger than the one we are looking for.
+1. We can stop a search early.
+Since we know the size of the element we are searching for, we can stop when we find a value larger than the one we are looking for.
-2. Our search_list algorithm, and any other algorithm involving search, can be improve by stop the search when we reach a number that is larger the n.
+2. Our search_list algorithm, and any other algorithms involving search, can be improved by stopping the search when we reach a number that is larger the n.

 ##### Question (1:00:30)
-Does add_sorted work if the number to be inserted is larger than all the numbers on the list?
+Does our version of add_sorted() work if the number to be inserted is larger than all the numbers on the list?
 Answer:  Yes.
-We need to consider where prev and cur will point when the loop will stops at the end of the list.
+We need to consider where prev and cur will point when the loop stops at the end of the list.
 This is the code that updates the list:

 ```
 	else